Turnout

 Understand When the IRS Can Garnish Your Benefits

-If you're receiving Social Security Disability Insurance (SSDI) payments, it’s important to understand that the IRS can garnish Social Security Disability if you have unpaid federal taxes.
+If you're receiving Social Security Disability Insurance (SSDI) payments, it’s important to understand that the IRS can garnish your benefits.
 We understand that this can be a stressful situation.
 Typically, the process begins after the IRS has sent multiple notices about your tax obligations, and if you haven’t responded or resolved the issue, they may take action.

-Many people wonder if the IRS can garnish social security disability payments, as they are allowed under the Federal Payment Levy Program to automatically withhold up to 15% of your monthly SSDI payment to recover these debts.
-For example, if you receive $2,000 each month, the IRS could withhold up to $300 for back taxes.
-It’s crucial to understand that garnishment doesn’t happen right away; it follows a series of notifications and a failure to address the debt.
+Many people wonder if the IRS can garnish their benefits, as they are allowed to take a portion of your monthly SSDI payment to recover these debts.
+For example, if you receive $2,000 each month, the IRS could withhold up to $300 for repayment.
+It’s crucial to understand that this process follows a series of notifications and a failure to address the debt.

 We know that navigating these situations can feel overwhelming.
-That’s why organizations like Turnout are here to help.
-They provide access to trained nonlawyer advocates and IRS-licensed enrolled agents who can guide you through these complex processes.
+That’s why legal professionals are here to help.
+They provide access to resources and IRS-licensed enrolled agents who can guide you through these complex processes.
 They’ll ensure you understand your rights and options.

-Acting quickly in response to IRS notifications is key, especially within the 30-day notice period.
-This proactive approach can help protect your benefits and may open up options like negotiating a payment plan or applying for Currently Not Collectible status, which can temporarily pause collection efforts.
+Acting quickly in response to IRS notices is key, especially within the 30-day notice period.
+This proactive approach can help protect your benefits and may open up options like filing an appeal or requesting a hearing, which can temporarily pause collection efforts.
 Remember, you are not alone in this journey; support is available.

 Follow the arrows to see how the IRS process works.
 Start with the notices, decide whether to respond, and see what happens next.
 Each step shows what you can do and what the IRS might do if you don’t.

-Navigating the complexities of Social Security Disability Insurance (SSDI) can be overwhelming, especially when it comes to understanding your rights.
-Legal safeguards against the withholding of SSDI payments are primarily established by the Social Security Act.
-Generally, these payments are protected from garnishment by private creditors, meaning your hard-earned benefits can’t be taken away to settle personal debts like credit card bills or medical expenses.
+Navigating the complexities of garnishment can be overwhelming, especially when it comes to Social Security Disability benefits.
+Legal safeguards against the garnishment of benefits are primarily established by the Social Security Act.
+Generally, these payments are protected from creditors, meaning your hard-earned benefits can’t be taken away to settle personal debts like credit card bills or medical expenses.

-However, it’s important to know that exceptions exist for federal obligations.
+However, it’s important to know that exceptions exist for certain obligations.
 For instance, unpaid levies, child support, and alimony can lead to garnishments.
-Did you know that the question of whether the IRS can garnish Social Security disability payments arises when there are unpaid federal taxes?
+Did you know that IRS garnishment arises when there are unpaid taxes?
 And if you’re facing overdue child support, state enforcement agencies can garnish as much as 60%, increasing to 65% if payments are more than 12 weeks behind.

-The law ensures that a minimum amount of your assistance remains protected, helping you maintain a basic standard of living.
+The law ensures that a portion of your benefits is protected, helping you maintain a stable income.
 Specifically, federal regulations require banks to safeguard at least two months' worth of Social Security payments from seizure by most creditors when payments are directly deposited.

 Remember, you’re not alone in this journey.
-We’re here to help you navigate these challenges and ensure you have the support you need.
+We’re here to help you and ensure you have the support you need.

 Follow the flow from understanding your rights to knowing the exceptions and proactive steps you can take to protect your SSDI payments.
 Each box represents a key point in the process.